Get Offer

 Individual Investors: Investors see buying an as is house as a great opportunity for because they can score a deal.
 They’ll either buy and flip the property, or keep the property and rent it.

-Franchise Cash Buyers: Franchise cash buyers are companies like We Buy Ugly Houses, We Buy Houses We Buy Houses, and I Buy Houses.
+Franchise Cash Buyers: Franchise cash buyers are companies like We Buy Ugly Houses, We Buy Houses, and I Buy Houses.
 These companies often buy houses on the cheap, work with local contractors to fix it up, and then will either sell it for a profit or keep it as a rental property.

 iBuyers: iBuyers are companies like Opendoor, Zillow Offers, and Simple Sale.
 These companies typically offer cash to homeowners with the promise of a fast closing.
 They usually pay more than cash buyers, but the typically buy houses that need very little work.